Detailed insight in the standard XP build system

 enonic sandbox start --dev

 Gradle also supports a continuous build mode.
-This will monitor your project assets for changes and run the specified task when something changes.
+In continuous build mode, Gradle will monitor your project assets for changes and run a task you specify when something changes.

 ./gradlew deploy --continuous